gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 }
 ```

-The `AsyncLock` can be acquired multiple times by the same task because the primitive supports reentrancy:
+The `AsyncLock` can be acquired multiple times by the same task because the primitive supports reentrancy (which is also called recursion):

 ``` C#
 using Gapotchenko.FX.Threading;